Study and Practice

 Since the 1980s, when basic courses were first offered to tourists in Thailand, Thai massage has become one of the most popular and loved Asian healing arts in the West.
 For students looking to study Thai massage today, there is some confusion about what is truly Thai and what is not, and about the best ways to study and to choose qualified teachers.

-In recent years, mixing Thai massage with other modalities such as Western table massage, yoga, anatomy, osteopathy, Chinese medicine and Ayurveda has become common.
-These hybrid forms may include elements of Thai massage, but they shouldn’t be confused with traditional Thai massage.
-For those who wish to learn Thai massage, THAI suggests to stay traditional.
-A good way to do this is to learn classic sequences from several different teachers, schools and lineages, and then to practice them for a long period of time before expanding the scope of study.
+In recent years, some therapists have mixed Thai massage with other modalities such as Western table massage, yoga, anatomy, osteopathy, Chinese medicine and Ayurveda.
+These hybrid forms may include elements of Thai massage, but they shouldn’t be confused with traditional Thai therapy.
+A good way to study Thai massage is to learn classic techniques and sequences from several different teachers, schools and lineages, and then to practice them for a long period of time before expanding the scope of study.
 A strong foundation in classical Thai techniques, movement, breath and stillness is essential for effective practice.
 Some knowledge of traditional Thai medicine, Thai herbalism, Thai acupressure protocols and Thai element theory is also important.

 Westerners are generally conditioned to pursue education in levels or modules of study, with the eventual goals of completion and validation.
 This is not the case in the teacher/student model upon which much of the world’s traditional, non-academic education is based, including in Thailand.
-In order to become a sensitive, accomplished Thai therapist, you need to abandon the concept of levels, and realize that you will be studying for life.
+To become a sensitive, accomplished Thai therapist, it is important to realize that study and practice is a life-long process.

 Legal practice in your area